Loading...

 Changes to Your Rates

-We want to keep you informed about upcoming changes to your electricity rate ordered by the PSC of West Virginia.
+We want to keep you informed about upcoming changes to your electricity rate, which are reviewed by the PSC of West Virginia.
+A complete list of all our cases and full details can be found on the PSC's website.

 Background Information